vincemulhollon/n8vem-buildersnotes/README.md

 Docbook builders notes for N8VEM boards

+ECB "Euro Card Bus 41612 Connector" cards are in the ecb directory.

+S100 cards are in the s100 directory.

+Zeta project builders notes are in the zeta directory.

+output.sh will create a wide variety of output formats given the docbook xml files as input

+clean.sh will clean up the generated files.

 These builders notes were developed on Debian Linux using the following packages: docbook5-xml docbook-xsl-ns